-When a fuel and an oxidising agent are heated passed a certain temperature, exothermic chemical reactions occur and are maintained by the additional heat energy that they continually generate.
+When fuel and an oxidising agent are heated past a certain temperature, exothermic chemical reactions occur and are maintained by the additional heat energy that they continually generate.

 Therefore, for a fire to be produced from combustion, these four elements are essential.
 This relationship can be conceptualised in the fire tetrahedron.

 The fire tetrahedron is a representation of the elements necessary for a fire to occur.
 The four faces of the tetrahedron are fuel, an oxidising agent (usually oxygen), heat energy, and an uninhibited chain reaction.